juliaskiff/Feed-Reader-testing/README.md

 To open the application please go here -> https://juliaskiff.github.io/Feed-Reader-testing/index.html

-You can see the result of testing on the bottom of the page.
+You can see the result of the testing on the bottom of the page.